SeleyaDAO/welcome/README.md

 # welcome
 Welcome to Seleya.
-Where Privacy Becomes Sacred and Logical.
+Where Privacy Becomes Logical.